 Type of skips

-Size matters, and skips typically come in five sizes.
-It’s best to estimate the amount of garbage you’re planning to dispose (waste management companies can often help you with a free estimate) and choose one that is just right for the project you have in mind.
+Size matters when it comes to ordering the right skip.
+Skips typically come in five sizes.
+It’s best to estimate the amount of garbage you’re planning to dispose of (waste management companies can often help you with a free estimate) and choose one that is just right for the project you have in mind.

 - Mini Skips.
 This is the smallest in the bunch.
 It is perfect for domestic and commercial users and it comes in 2 and 3-yard capacities.

 - Midi.
 Not too small and not too large, it is ideal for small to medium-sized jobs.
 It comes in 4 and 5-yard sizes, and the size allows it to be placed in the driveway, which eliminates the need for a skip permit.